ommie189/Xplore-careers/README.md

 * Bootstrap
 * Css

-Installed packages on atom such as beutify are also necessary for proper code presentation.The code was written on atom and the project was launched online using git.}
+Installed packages on atom such as beutify are also necessary for proper code presentation.The code was written on atom and the project was launched online using git.

-Deployment
+#### Deployment
 The project was deployed through the following systematic steps:

 Creating a gh-pages branch on the local terminal